 Regal REIT receives fixed rentals for the leasing of the iclub Sheung Wan Hotel commencing from 10th February, 2014 to 9th February, 2017.
-Rental receipts for the first three years of the lease term have been determined to be HK\$79.00 million, HK\$82.95 million and HK\$86.90 million, respectively.
+Rental receipts for the first three years of the lease term were determined to be HK\$79.00 million, HK\$82.95 million and HK\$86.90 million, respectively.

-Market rental reviews by a jointly appointed independent professional property valuer will take place for each of the remaining periods of the lease term from 10th February, 2017 to 31st December, 2017, from 1st January, 2018 to 31st December, 2018 and from 1st January, 2019 to 31st December, 2019, respectively, and any extension thereof to determine the market rental packages, including the market rental components (comprising the Base Rent, Variable Rent and lessee's contribution to the FF&E reserve) together with the amount of the security deposit required.
+Market rental reviews by a jointly appointed independent professional property valuer take place for each of the remaining periods of the lease term from 10th February, 2017 to 31st December, 2017, from 1st January, 2018 to 31st December, 2018 and from 1st January, 2019 to 31st December, 2019, respectively, and any extension thereof to determine the market rental components (comprising the Base Rent, Variable Rent and lessee's contribution to the FF&E reserve) together with the amount of the security deposit required (collectively, the "SW Market Rental Package").